DCS-gRPC/Scribe/README.md

 with PostgreSQL administration already.

 DCScribe can read from multiple DCS Servers at once and write to a separate database for each server.
-Therefore for each server you wish to connect to perform the following steps
+Therefore for each DCS-gRPC server you wish to connect to perform the following steps.

 #### Configure the database(s)